zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 While 9 multiply-adds per triangle is not that much, it can be tempting to omit these computations altogether and find a more compute efficient way to cull triangles.
 In 2015, the [GPU-Driven Rendering Pipelines](https://advances.realtimerendering.com/s2015/aaltonenhaar_siggraph2015_combined_final_footer_220dpi.pdf) SIGGRAPH talk introduced a technique for precomputing triangle visibility masks.
 The space around the center of each cluster is classified into a small number of regions (6 in the talk), and for each region we pre-compute a mask where each bit of a mask corresponds to triangle visibility in that region.
 The mask has to be conservative - we must record 1 in the mask if the triangle is visible from any point in that region.

-Then, at runtime, we classify the camera position into one of the regions, and use the corresponding mask to cull triangles using simple bit tests.
-Other than classificaiton, which can be done in the task shader as the results are shared between all triangles in the cluster, this only requires to fetch the mask - which can be done using scalar loads for each 32-triangle group - and a bit test:
+Then, at runtime, we classify the camera position into one of the regions and use the corresponding mask to cull triangles using simple bit tests.
+Other than classification, which can be done in the task shader as the results are shared between all triangles in the cluster, this only requires to fetch the mask - which can be done using scalar loads for each 32-triangle group - and a bit test:

 ```glsl
 gl_MeshPrimitivesEXT[i].gl_CullPrimitiveEXT =
     maskSide >= 0 && (meshletData[maskOffset + (i >> 5)] & (1 << (i & 31))) == 0;
 ```

-To compute the region, we need to assign region index based on the camera position in cluster space.
+To compute the region, we need to assign a region index based on the camera position in cluster space.
 This requires transforming the camera position with inverse object transforms, and classifying the resulting vector using code like this for 6 regions:

 ```glsl
 	int maskSide =